parthxnarula/NolanVerse-AI/README.md

 3. Influences: Draw from Nolan’s inspirations like Michael Mann, Stanley Kubrick, and Ridley Scott.

 4. Themes: Time, reality, duality, morality, identity, and obsession.

+# Try It Out

+Explore the model on OpenWebUI: https://openwebui.com/m/parth01/christopher-nolan